ritaCosta93/ritaCosta93/README.md

   Developed a Python-based desktop app for analyzing sentiment in emails using OpenAI GPT-3.
 Built a GUI for email selection and report generation, with text preprocessing and error handling to ensure a smooth user experience.
 ---

-## 🌱 What I’m Currently Working On

-- Building scalable, real-time systems and API integrations.
-- Learning more about AI and ML to integrate intelligent features into applications.
-- Contributing to open-source projects and exploring new tech stacks.

----

 ## 🔧 Technologies

 <div style="display: flex; flex-wrap: wrap;">